dansmyers/IntroToCS/Labs/E-The_Heart_of_the_Cards.md

 # Calculate and print the total of the player's hand
 #
+# You can make a list to hold the player's cards: if the player chose to hit, that list has
+# both cards; if stand, it has only the first card
+#
 # Think about how to do this.
-Maybe you could use the value property of the Card's rank?
+Maybe you could write a method that takes the hand as input?

 # If the total is greater than 11, the player busts and loses immediately